brendancol/elgato_prompter_text_cli/README.md

 - **ls** – list prompts as a clean table (uses pandas if installed)
 - **gen** - generate prompts using an LLM via Pydantic-AI

+## Marketing Pitch
+Stuck with copy / paste your script content into the Elgato Camera Hub App, how about using the commandline to add it.

+Why stop there, let's tie in LLMs!

 ## Installation
 Requirements